Alice Lake, BC - April 4th

 Race Info contact: info@5peaks.com

-If you have any questions about volunteering with this event, please contact: Annie @ bcvolunteers@5peaks.com
+If you have any questions about volunteering with this event, please contact: Annika @ bcvolunteers@5peaks.com

 We Are Proudly a Cup Free Event!: All 5 Peaks events are cupfree.
 This means that there will not be cups at the start or finish line or at any of the aid stations on course.
 Water and electrolyte drink will be available at the start and finish line and at one or more aid stations throughout the race (varies by venue).
 If you plan to be out for longer than an hour, please carry a receptacle (pack, reusable bottle, etc) for drinking and transporting liquid, calories and electrolytes.